 Deadline: February 1st

-The Epsilon Sigma Alpha Foundation has started the Graduate Studies Endowment to award $5,000 each year to a deserving student attending a U.S. accredited graduate school to receive a master’s or doctoral degree in any field.
-Qualified candidates must be ESA members, possess a minimum cumulative GPA of 3.5, be actively involved in community service leadership, and have unmet financial need.
-The Maxine Wirth Graduate and Worda Russell Memorial are other scholarships for master’s degrees.
+The Epsilon Sigma Alpha Foundation administers the Graduate Studies Endowment.
+The scholarship awards $5,000 each year to a deserving student attending a U.S. accredited graduate school.
+Eligible candidates may be pursuing either a master’s or doctoral degree in any field.
+Qualified candidates must be ESA members.
+They must possess a minimum cumulative GPA of 3.5.
+The must be engaged in community service leadership, and have unmet financial need.
+Other scholarships are also offered by the foundation.

 Contact